-They can be in short supply at times because more people are finding out about desiccated thyroid thanks to the Internet and so they are insisting on switching.
+They can be in short supply at times because more people are finding out about desiccated thyroid and so they are insisting on switching.

 Thankfully more and more doctors are looking at the research evidence and I think they are also seeing how much better their patients do on desiccated thyroid.